alfaafan/GenerasiGIGIH-mid-term-project/README.md

 1. Clone this repository
 2. Open cloned directory
-3. Run mongoDB instance
-4. Set the env variable of MongoDB url
+3. Set the env variable of MongoDB url
-5.  install dependencies with `yarn install`
+4.  install dependencies with `yarn install`
-6. Run the server with `yarn start`
+5. Run the server with `yarn start`
-7. You can try hitting the api from the HTTP Client
+6. You can try hitting the api from the HTTP Client